Senzing/postgresql-performance/autovacuum.md

 vacuum_buffer_usage_limit=16GB # new in v16
 ```

 This marks a significant departure from what I've done before.
 This lets the system largely default to what it normally does.

 vacuum_cost: I really just care any time a page is dirty and needs to be processed so set the costs on reads to zero.
 With the default (low) cost delay, if an autovacuum is doing real write work it will be seen in VacuumDelay a lot.

 ### Altering specific tables

-Then I went to see what the counts would be on the most troublesome modified tables by doing `select pg_stat_resest()` and coming back two hours later to execute a query to see what happened.
+Then I went to see what the counts would be on the most troublesome modified tables by doing `select pg_stat_reset()` and coming back two hours later to execute a query to see what happened.

 Note: this one was after >12hrs